antmicro/ros2-gui-node/README.md

 This code creates a `RosData` service server object which is responsible for receiving requests from the `/counter` service client and sending back responses.

-Now, you can build and run the sample GUI node with the widget working as expected:
+Now, you can build and run the sample GUI node with the Widget working as expected:

 ```bash
 source <path_to_ros2_env>